rimanfarhood/Crime-statistics-SE/README.md

 - Python - Language To build the application
 - Google Sheets - To store the statistics
 - Google Cloud - To access the data in Google Sheets
+- Lucidchart - To make the flowchart
-- Lucidchart - To convert Google Sheets tables to markdown
+- Tabletomarkdown.com - To convert Google Sheets tables to markdown
 - Chrome extension Screen Recorder - To screen recorder the gif for README
 - Ezgif.com - To convert the video to gif
 - Heroku - Used to deploy the project
+- Python - Modules
+    - sys - to add the exit option
+    - gspread - API
+    - google-auth - authentication mechanisms to access Google APIs